Pre-training on Synthetic Driving Data for Trajectory Prediction: A pipeline-level solution of learning general representations

 where $a$ denotes the acceleration and $\delta t$ denotes the minimum time interval for coarse planning.
 The cost function of the transition is given as:

 where $w_1, w_2, w_3$ are weights for each term, $\kappa(s_{i+1})$ denotes curvature of reference path at $s_{i+1}$, and $v_d$ denotes desired driving velocity set in prior.
 The planning process concludes when the time associated with the searched node surpasses the end time $t_g$, resulting in the conversion of the resultant path into a coarse trajectory $s_{c}(t)$ within the global frame.
-The hyperparameters adopted for the synthetic trajectory generation pipeline are listed in Tab. \ref{tab:param_traj}.
-Finally, we introduce an additional refinement procedure to map the initial state of the final pseudo-expert trajectory to the current state of the ego car.
+The hyperparameters adopted for the synthetic trajectory generation pipeline are listed in Table \ref{tab:param_traj}.
+Finally, we introduce an additional refinement procedure to map the final pseudo-expert trajectory's initial state to the ego car's current state.
 Concretely, we solve the following optimization problem to acquire the refined trajectory $s_{r}(t)$:

 where $\omega_1, \omega_2, \omega_3$ are weights for each term, $a_{r}, j_{r}$ are refined acceleration and jerk, $\delta \hat{t}$ is the fine-grained time step such that $k \delta \hat{t} = \delta t$. $v_0, s_0$ corresponds to the ego car's initial velocity and position.